MicrosoftDocs/cpp-docs/docs/standard-library/basic-string-view-class.md

            << "element of '12' in str4 after\n the 0th "
            << "position is: " << indexCh4b << endl;
    else
-      cout << "Elements other than those in the substring_view"
+      cout << "Elements other than those in the substring"
            << " '12' were not found in the string_view str4."
            << endl;
 }